luismurao/tenm/README.md

 #> [1] "temporal_df"  "sp_date_var"  "lon_lat_vars" "layers_ext"
 ```

-The `abt` object has four slot: a temporal data.frame (“temporal_df”), a
+The `abt` object has four slots: temporal data.frame (“temporal_df”), a
 character vector indicating the date variable (“sp_date_var”), a
 character vector showing the names of longitude and latitude data
 (“lon_lat_vars”) and another character vector with the extension of the
 modeling layers.

-Now we explore the temporal_df slot which is a data.frame with five
+Now, we explore the temporal_df slot, which is a data.frame with five
 columns: longitude, latitude, the time variable (here year), the layer
-dates and layers path (the path the temporal niche layers are located).
+dates, and layers path (the path the temporal niche layers are located).

 ``` r
 # See the temporal data.frame